 The scope of activity of Group Internal Audit (GIA) is monitored and reviewed at each Audit and Risk Committee meeting.
-An annual plan was agreed by the Audit and Risk Committee in December 2020 which covers the activities performed by the function during the year ended 31 December 2021.
+An annual plan was agreed by the Audit and Risk Committee in December 2021 which covers the activities performed by the function during the year ended 31 December 2022.

-During the year, the Chief Internal Auditor attended all Audit and Risk Committee meetings and provided the Committee with a detailed report on internal audit activities, which the Committee reviewed and discussed in detail.
+During the year, the Group Chief Internal Auditor attended all Audit and Risk Committee meetings and provided the Committee with a detailed report on internal audit activities, which the Committee reviewed and discussed in detail.
 The Audit and Risk Committee considered the matters raised and the adequacy of management's response to them, including the time taken to resolve any such matters.
-The Chair of the Audit and Risk Committee met with the Chief Internal Auditor periodically to discuss progress and received reports on the function's work every month.
+The Chair of the Audit and Risk Committee met with the Group Chief Internal Auditor periodically to discuss progress and received reports on the function's work every month.

-The Audit and Risk Committee discussed and reviewed the Chief Internal Auditor's progress in improving the effectiveness of the function.
-During 2021, beyond completing the approved audit plan, key highlights included:
+Chief Internal Auditor's progress in improving the effectiveness of the function.
+During 2022, beyond completing the approved audit plan, key highlights included: